Aleister1807/SWP391_BakeryShopping/README.md

 ## Welcome to Bakery Shop Management System, which is a web application developed by Team 5 - SE1501 - SWP391 - Summer 2021

 ### You can find in this repository a management system for Bakery shop which can:
-*Manage products, upload and storing product's images.
+*Manage products, upload and storing product's images. <br>
-*Manage accounts, including customers, staffs and admin accounts.
+*Manage accounts, including customers, staffs and admin accounts. <br>
-*Many features for customer to view products, order products, choosing shipping places, etc...
+*Many features for customer to view products, order products, choosing shipping places, etc... <br>
-*Provides a way for admin to view sale statistics every 7 days
+*Provides a way for admin to view sale statistics every 7 days <br>

 ## Team Introduction